• WELCOME TO

 [row]

-During this NewTechKids ‘Try It Out’ after-school workshop held at OBA Centraal near Centraal Station, kids ages 8-12 will be introduced to tech invention and learn how to design, build and code robots and tech prototypes using LEGO robotics kits.
-Kids will experience 21st century learning where they take the lead in their learning and our instructors coach them.
+During this Thursday after school bootcamp of 6 weekly workshops held at the Amsterdam Public Library near Centraal Station, kids ages 8-12 will invent robots related to popular kids books and films using LEGO robotics kits.
+They’ll learn how to design, build and code in pairs.
 Taught in combination of Dutch and English by a native Dutch-speaking teacher.
 Girls and boys welcome.
 No previous experience needed.
 Subsidized spots available for kids with a Stadspas.

 REGISTER

-During this NewTechKids ‘Try It Out’ after-school workshop held at OBA Roelof Hartplein in Amsterdam Zuid, kids ages 7-9 will be introduced to tech invention and learn how to design, build and code robots and tech prototypes using LEGO robotics kits.
-Kids will experience 21st century learning where they take the lead and our instructors coach them.
+During this school holiday bootcamp of 5 daily workshops held at the Amsterdam Public Library near Centraal Station, kids ages 8-12 will learn about basic computer science by designing, building and coding a series of robots.
+They’ll work in pairs to complete class challenges using LEGO robotics kits.
 Taught in combination of Dutch and English by a native Dutch-speaking teacher.
 Girls and boys welcome.
 No previous experience needed.
 Subsidized spots available for kids with a Stadspas.

 REGISTER

-During this NewTechKids bootcamp of 5 weekly workshops held at the Amsterdam Public Library’s Roelof Hartplein branch on Tuesdays, kids ages 7-9 will become different problem-solvers (astronauts, farmers, deep sea divers, musicians and more) who invent robots and robotic prototypes to solve exciting challenges.
-Kids will learn how to design, build and code using LEGO robotics kits.
+During this ‘try it out’ workshop held at the Amsterdam Public Library near Centraal Station, kids ages 8-12 will discuss technology and be introduced to basic computer science concepts.
+They’ll learn this by designing, building and coding a robot prototype in pairs, using a LEGO robotics kit.
 Taught in combination of Dutch and English by a native Dutch-speaking teacher.
 Girls and boys welcome.
 No previous experience needed.
 Subsidized spots available for kids with a Stadspas.

 REGISTER